carlobonamico/clean-code-design-principles-in-action/kata/clean-code-design-principles-kata.md

 * understand the basic dynamics of a complex Software system, and key Design concepts such as Cohesion, Coupling, Abstraction and Impact of Change.
 * apply core Design Principles to improve the structure of your applications
 * balance the pros & cons of alternative Design choices

+# WHO THE WORKSHOP IS DEDICATED TO?
+Basically, to all developers!
+Independently from the language / platform you are developing on, this workshop is for you if:
+* you are moving from implementing a detailed specification to designing new features and application
+* you are interested in improving your Software Design approach and skills
+* you want to develop more robust and maintainable applications with more productivity